The Branch Corner–Where Branches Share Ideas and Get Resources

 Branches can read branch news in this section.
 The AAUW Ohio Board encourages branches to share successful programs, projects and collaborations.
 What worked for you; what can you pick up from others?
 Use the Contact page to send us information to post or leave writing a comment in answer to a question posted on the Branches Sharing Ideas page.

-Congratulations to Middletown AAUW for Receiving a First Star
+Congratulations to Bowling Green for Receiving Their First Star and to Middletown AAUW for Receiving a Second Star in AAUW’s Five Star Program

 AAUW Ohio Members Were Inspired by Kendra Davis